GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/README.md

 In order to serve a model on GKE, the model weights need to be download in the GKE container.
 There are different ways to load the model weights in the container:

-- Downlaod the model from Persisdent SSD disk - the model is loaded from a persistent disk.
+- Download the model from Persisdent SSD disk - the model is loaded from a persistent disk.
 - Download the model from GCS bucket - the model is loaded from a GCS bucket.
-- Download the model from Hyperdisk ML  - the model is loaded from high throughput HyperdiskML.
+- Download the model from Hyperdisk ML  - the model is loaded from high throughput Hyperdisk ML.
-- Use secondary boot disk - A disk can be preloaded with the model and be used as a secondary disk on the nodepools running the pods serving the model.
+- Use secondary boot disk - You can preloaded container image or data on a secondary boot disks of a GKE node that can help you start the inference faster.
+You can use Image streaming to allow your workloads to initialize without waiting for the entire image to download, which leads to significant improvements in initialization times.

 # Serving the model